-- Promote the redesigned curriculum.
-Expand the curriculum to other schools in the District of Columbia, Maryland, and Northern Virginia through ongoing outreach to teachers, principals, curriculum coordinators, and school system administrators. - Conduct presentations at in-school and non-formal educational settings (i.e. camps and summer schools, virtual and in-person). - Attend conferences and conduct training to increase awareness and utilization of the air quality curriculum.

-- Conduct the annual poster and slogan contests and sponsor science fairs. - Continue to work with regional organizations to incorporate air quality expand air quality education.
+- Promote the "On the Air" curriculum.
+Expand the curriculum to schools in the District of Columbia, Maryland, and Northern Virginia through ongoing outreach to teachers, principals, curriculum coordinators, and school system administrators. - Conduct presentations at in-school and non-formal educational settings (i.e. camps and summer schools, virtual and in-person). - Attend conferences and conduct training to increase awareness and utilization of the air quality curriculum. - Conduct the annual contests and sponsor science fairs.
+Develop new initiatives as needed. - Continue to work with regional organizations to expand air quality and climate education.